xpack/web-jekyll/pages/support/overview.md

 ### Use the chat room

-For online discussions between users, you can use the [xPack chatroom](https://gitter.im/xpack/community).
+For live discussions between users, you can use the [xPack chatroom](https://gitter.im/xpack/community).
+This may be a great way to share experience, but for support the forums are preferred.

 ### Use the GitHub Issues trackers only if necessary